-While most of us are familiar with vaping, in Europe, dabbing is still relatively new, but interest is picking up speed as the use of vaping CBD rises.
+While most of us are familiar with vaping, dabbing is still relatively new, but interest is picking up speed as the use of vaping CBD rises.

 Luckily for you, I’ve been dabbing CBD for years and finding the right device has taken some time (I’ve used over 20 different ones, so you don’t have to!) but I have some favourites depending on your budget and experience.

-Let’s dive in and disccuss you the best dab pens in 2020 for CBD concentrates!
+Let’s dive in and discuss you the best dab pens in 2021 for THC & CBD concentrates!

-The Utilian 5 is my current daily driver and by far the most heavy-duty concentrate pen on this list.
+The Utillian 5 is my current daily driver and by far the most heavy-duty concentrate pen on this list.
 It produces HUGE clouds!
+It’s essentially the same as the Sai vape but rebadged (the Sai is one of the most popular devices in the states)!

 With a rugged exterior and a 1500 mAh battery, the it’s a workhorse which delivers every time.